-Exercise is the most important part of physical education.
-Nowadays students generally dislike exercise.
-There are four reasons for this: (1) They do not have self-awareness.
-If a thing is to be put into practice, one must first take pleasure in it.
+sure in it.
 One must understand in detail the whys and the wherefores.
 To know in detail the whys and the wherefores is self-awareness.
 People generally do not know the interrelation between exercise and themselves-or they may know it in general terms but not intimately...
 (2) They cannot change their long-established habits.
 Our country has always stressed literary accomplishment.
 People blush to wear short clothes.
-[The mode of dress of the swordsmen of King Wen of Chao, according to a chapter of the Taoist classic Chuang Tzu.]
-Hence there is the common saying, 'A good man does not become a soldier'...
+11 Hence there is the common saying, "A good man does not become a soldier"...
 (3) Exercise has not been propagated forcefully...
 (4) Students feel that exercise is shameful.
 According to my humble observation, this is really their major reason for disliking exercise.
 Flowing garments, a slow gait, a grave, calm gaze-these constitute a fine deportment, respected by society.
 Why should one suddenly extend an arm or expose a leg, stretch and bend down?
 Is this not strange?
-Hence there are those who know well that their body needs exercise and, moreover, wish very much to do so, but they cannot.
+Hence there are those who knowwell that their body needs exercise and, moreover, wish very much to do so, but they cannot.
 There are those who can exercise only with a group, not by themselves, and those who can exercise in privacy but not in public.
 In short, all this is due to feelings of shame.
 All four of these are reasons for disliking exercise.
-The first and the fourth are subjective, and changing them depends on ourselves: the second and third are objective, and changing them depends on others: 'What the superior man seeks is in himself' [Analects], that which depends on others is of lesser importance.
+The first and the fourth are subjective, and changing them depends on ourselves: the second and third are objective, and changing them depends on others: "What the superior man seeks is in himself,"12 that which depends on others is of lesser importance.